nithish-0706/Flipkart-Analysis-Dashboard/README.md

-# 📊 Flipkart - Customer Orders & Product Sales Analytics Dashboard
+# 📊 Flipkart - Customer Orders & Product Sales Analysis Dashboard

-An end-to-end **sales analytics project** built on a star-schema data model, analyzing Flipkart-style e-commerce transactions - covering customer behavior, product performance, sales trends, profitability, and delivery efficiency.
+An end-to-end **sales analysis project** built on a star-schema data model, analyzing Flipkart-style e-commerce transactions - covering customer behavior, product performance, sales trends, profitability, and delivery efficiency.

 Includes the **source dataset (Excel)**, a **star-schema data model**, and is ready to plug into **Power BI** for dashboard building.